SSoelvsten/adiar/docs/example.md

 }
 ```

-Now that we have each entire row done, we only need to combine them such that
+Now that we can represent a single row, then we only need to combine them such
-all rows are satisfied at the same time.
-That is, we need to combine the BDDs
+that all rows are satisfied at the same time.
+That is, we need to combine the
-constructed in `n_queens_R` with an AND.
+BDDs constructed in `n_queens_R` with an AND.

 ```c++
 bdd n_queens_B(uint64_t N)